-After reviewing your primary application (such as AMCAS, AACOMAS, TMDSAS, AADSAS, VMCAS, OPTOMCAS, etc.), test scores, secondary application and committee letter, health professions schools that are interested in you will invite you for an interview.
+After reviewing your primary application (such as AMCAS, AACOMAS, TMDSAS, AADSAS, VMCAS, OPTOMCAS, etc.), test scores, secondary application and committee letter (if applicable), health professions schools that are interested in you will invite you for an interview.
 Interviews will generally be with members of the admissions committee, which is typically composed of faculty and administrators, and sometimes students.
 Your interview will usually include other activities such as a tour of the facilities, meals, and a chance to talk to current students.

 Admissions committees meet regularly throughout the application cycle and offer interviews to students with completed applications.
 Completing your applications early will certainly increase your chances of being interviewed early in the cycle if your application is well-liked.
-However, even if your applications are finished early, invitations to interviews can come at any point in the cycle, which runs roughly from September through early April.
-Early decision candidates will be among the first to receive offers for interviews from medical schools, because their admissions decisions must be made by October 1.
+However, even if your applications are finished early, invitations to interviews can come at any point in the cycle, which runs roughly from September through April.
+Early decision candidates will be among the first to receive offers for interviews from health careers schools, because their admissions decisions must be made by October 1.

 Some students are put on hold and not offered interviews until later in the applications process.
 This status can persist for a long time and, understandably, can be difficult to cope with.
 Schools vary considerably in their practices regarding notification of applicants on hold.
 It is best not to call admissions offices numerous times or on a weekly basis about your status.
 Although waiting is challenging, you can jeopardize your candidacy by constantly calling about your position on a list.
 A legitimate reason to call is if an admission committee clearly indicated that there is a missing application element that requires action on your part.

 Dress formally and conservatively for your interview.
 CareerLAB can help you identify appropriate attire; they can even vet a particular outfit for you!
 If you do not own an appropriate set of clothing, this might be a good time to update your wardrobe!